Easy Béarnaise sauce recipe, a French classic. Like the mother Hollandaise but with added herbs and no lemon, created near Paris in the 1830s.

 The Origins of Béarnaise Sauce, near Paris

-It took place at Le Pavillon Henri IV, a hotel in Saint-Germain-en-Laye which was built over the original spot of the Château Neuf, where Louis XIV was born in 1638 – for more on this part, see my post here.
+Why the name, Béarnaise?
+Did you know it had nothing much to do with the French Province of Béarn?
+Instead, the sauce’s origins took place at Le Pavillon Henri IV, a hotel in Saint-Germain-en-Laye which was built over the original spot of the Château Neuf, where Louis XIV was born in 1638.
+For more on this part, see my introduction to Saint-Germain-en-Laye.

-Today, the hotel’s chef, Patrick Käppler, has posted the Béarnaise Sauce recipe in French, published by the Hotel Pavillon Henri IV here, without the actual quantities.
-As you can see, to continue the sauce’s tradition, he doesn’t just use the classic tarragon (estragon) – but also chervil (cerfeuil), another essential ingredient, and parsley (persil) too.
+Today, the hotel’s chef, Patrick Käppler, has posted the Béarnaise Sauce recipe in French, published by the Hotel Pavillon Henri IV, without the actual quantities.
+As you can see, to continue the sauce’s tradition, he doesn’t just use the classic tarragon (estragon) herb as an ingredient – but also chervil (cerfeuil) and parsley (persil) herbs too.